nicpittman/tropical_pacific_carbon_export/readme.md

 ### 	4. Reprocess entire pipeline:

 As described above, figures can be reproduced from the provided processed data.
 However, the entire the pipeline is provided for reproducible research, but is provided as is.
 I have tried to make the flow as streamlined as possible but it is likely that there will be unique problems on different systems.
+Since the analysis has changed, the time:reward ratio here is low, but worth including for reproducability.

 ###### Notes: